andreaskweber/php-boilerplate/README.md

 ### Puppet

 [Puppet](https://puppetlabs.com/puppet/what-is-puppet) is used to manage your development infrastructure.
-See [Screenshot](docs/images/puppet/manifest.png).
+See [Puppet manifest](docs/images/puppet/manifest.png).

 ### Debugging

-Pre-Configured to debug with ease, using [XDebug](http://xdebug.org).
+Preconfigured to debug with ease, using [XDebug](http://xdebug.org).

 Call a script using `php-debug script.php` instead of `php script.php` to instruct XDebug to connect to your IDE.